com-480-data-visualization/datavis-project-2022-vizards/README.md

 - How does the taste of music (mainstream genre) change over time?
 - How does the trend of music relate to the development of film industry?
 - How the important social events in 21st century (e.g. #MeToo) influence the music industry?
-- How does the lyrics evolve over years?
+- How does the lyrics evolve over years? $
+- How the different music genres are linked together ?

 We would like to achieve dynamic and connective visualisation for different songs, artists and events.